pjeby/quick-explorer/README.md

 Like the built-in file explorer, Quick Explorer will either show all files, or only the ones supported by Obsidian, depending upon whether the "Detect all file extensions" setting is enabled in the "Files and Links" options tab.

+The **Note title property** setting can use a frontmatter property (for example, `title`) as the display name for Markdown notes in Quick Explorer lists.
+A note falls back to its file name when the configured property is missing or empty.
+Notes are sorted and searchable by the displayed name.

 Quick explorer also includes six hotkeyable commands:

 * **Browse vault**, which opens the dropdown for the vault root, and